WingSwap: The first Decentralized Exchange that integrates Launchpad on Fantom Ecosystem

-HANOI, Vietnam, Jan.
-13, 2022 /PRNewswire/ -- IDO platforms, often known as crypto launchpads, are platforms for launching new coins, crypto projects, and raising liquidity.
+SINGAPORE, Jan.
+19, 2022 /PRNewswire/ -- IDO platforms, often known as crypto launchpads, are platforms for launching new coins, crypto projects, and raising liquidity.
 They are the next big thing in the digital world, especially in terms of decentralized finance.

 Regular investors now have access to chances previously only available to venture capitalists and other large-scale investors thanks to launchpads.
 There are numerous launchpad initiatives that have made significant contributions to the crypto realm.